Łowicz: Middle Ages

 In the late Middle Ages Lowicz was the seat of a castellany.
 Located on the border between the Kingdom of Poland and the Duchy of Masovia, it remained under firm control of the Gniezno Archbishops.
 In the mid-14th century Lowicz, together with 111 adjacent villages, was the biggest church property in Poland.
 On May 17, 1359, Siemowit III, Duke of Masovia confirmed the ownership of Lowicz by the Gniezno Primates.
 Nevertheless, the dukes of Masovia on several occasions tried to place Lowicz under their authority, which resulted in conflicts with Polish kings, who supported the Archbishops.
 On April 8, 1382, Siemowit IV, Duke of Masovia besieged Łowicz, and such conflicts occasionally returned until the incorporation of Mazovia into Poland.

 Lowicz prospered in the 15th century.
 In 1404, Archbishop Mikolaj Kurowski funded the first brick church in town, and a new Roman Catholic parish.
 In the 1430s, old wooden church in Lowicz's Old Town was replaced by a brick, Gothic complex.
 On April 25, 1433, Archbishop Wojciech Jastrzebiec named it a Collegiate church, and soon afterwards, a branch of Kraków Academy was established here.
+This collegiate church became later the current Łowicz Cathedral.

 On October 24, 1419, Archbishop Mikołaj Trąba confirmed the town charter of Łowicz and unified legal regulations of the three districts of Łowicz: Podgrodzie (Suburb), Stare Miasto (Old Town) and Nowe Miasto (New Town).
 In 1443, a town hall was built in the market square of the Old Town.
 Due to its convenient locations, multiple royal privileges and frequent fairs, Łowicz prospered.
 Administratively it was located in the Rawa Voivodeship in the Greater Poland Province.